 - MTHFR gene (encodes proteins to process the vitamin folate)

-The reports start with a summary of traits associated with different genes and gene based health information, including predisposed health risk to certain health conditions.
-For example, this Mood Report for founder Joe Cohen emphasizes Joe’s higher genetic risk for depressed and anxious moods.
+The reports start with a summary of traits associated with different genes and gene-based health information, including risk of certain health conditions.
+For example, this Mood Report for founder Joe Cohen emphasizes Joe’s higher genetic risk for depression and anxiety.

 After the summary, the report breaks down detailed information as to which SNP (single nucleotide polymorphism, also referred to as “variant”) you have and the associated risk:

 The reports are meant to be for informational and educational purposes only.
 SelfDecode does not treat, diagnose or cure conditions.
-However, they do give advice on how to counterbalance the negative impacts of some genetic variants.
+However, it does give advice on how to counterbalance the negative impacts of some genetic variants.
 For example, Joe’s Mood reports suggest that regular exercises can boost his DRD2 dopamine receptors levels.

 Review of SelfDecode Personalized Genetics Blog

-There are multiple blogs published every month on topics like inflammation, respiratory infections, blood sugar, or susceptibility to COVID-19.
-You can filter posts by category, i.e. brain or inflammation, or use the search function to look for articles on a specific gene or condition.
-This allows you to easily find articles related to topics relevant to your health.
+There are multiple blogs published every month on topics like inflammation, respiratory infections, blood sugar, and susceptibility to COVID-19.
+You can filter posts by category or use the search function to look for articles on a specific gene or condition.

-The posts all follow a similar format.
-The name of the gene being discussed is included in the title, and then the post starts with an explanation of what the gene does.
+The introduction to the posts all follow a similar format.
+The name of the gene discussed in the title and an explanation of what the gene does.

-For example, Figure 4 shows a blog post that breaks down the genetics of lactose intolerance.
+For example, the figure below shows a blog post that breaks down the genetics of lactose intolerance.

-Finally, the user is given his genotypes for the analyzed variants along with their impact on disease risk (Figure 8).
+Finally, the user is given their genotypes for the analyzed variants and their impact on disease risk.

-Each post is well-cited, with links to published studies.
-In most articles, however, the studies are from the last few years rather than the last few months.
-While there are exceptions, like this article on ACE2 and COVID-19, most of the blog posts are a summary of information, not articles on cutting-edge research.
+Each post is well-cited, with links to published peer reviewed studies.
+Most of the blog posts are a summary of information, not articles on cutting-edge research.

 Review of other SelfDecode Tools

-Your genetic information is organized into health categories and lists of genes, called “gene packs,” to help you easily see which gene variants might be impacting your health the most (Figure 9).
+Your genetic information is organized into health categories and lists of genes.
+These “gene packs” help you easily see which gene variants might be impacting your health the most.

-There are lists of so-called “bad genes” that are associated with negative conditions.
-For instance, you might find you have a variant in the ADAM33 gene that is associated with asthma.
+There are lists of so-called “bad genes” associated with unfavorable conditions.
+For instance, you might find you have a variant in the ADAM33 gene associated with asthma.
 There are also lists of what SelfDecode considers rare and important SNPs in your genome.

 Review of SelfDecode Privacy

-For users concerned about privacy, SelfDecode suggests using a pseudonym.
+For users concerned about privacy regarding health data, SelfDecode suggests using a pseudonym.
 Otherwise, the company collects as little identifying information as possible.

-To further protect your information, SelfDecode says only “vetted and trusted” employees have access to the backend of the site.
+To further protect your information, SelfDecode says only “vetted and trusted” employees have access to the site’s backend.
 Additionally, only one person has access to the text files of data.

 SelfDecode in the News

-SelfDecode hasn’t made much headway in the mainstream news in the four years since it was founded.
-Joe Cohen, the founder, is mentioned in Scientific American and featured on the podcast Evergreen Profits.
+SelfDecode didn’t make much headway in the mainstream news in its first four years.
+Joe Cohen, the founder, was mentioned in Scientific American and featured on the podcast Evergreen Profits.
 Notably, Cohen made headlines in 2017 when he offered a $10,000 reward for anyone who found him a girlfriend.
 Two years later, he appeared on Good Morning Britain with his girlfriend to discuss how SelfDecode helped her learn to treat her mood issues.

 Is SelfDecode worth it?
-SelfDecode reviews are featured on the SelfDecode website, but there aren’t many available on other review websites.
-There are mentions on Reddit and a few SelfDecode reviews on DNAtestingchoice.com.
+SelfDecode features positive reviews on its website, but there aren’t many available on other review websites.
+There are mentions on Reddit.

 At Nebula Genomics, we are privacy-focused.
-We are developing cryptographic technologies to enable secure genetic testing and DNA data analysis.
-We also enable our users to share their DNA data with researchers without risking their privacy.
+We are developing technologies to enable secure genetic testing and DNA data analysis.
+We also allow our users to share their DNA data with researchers without risking their privacy.